 In the next few sections, we'll talk about how search engines work and how choosing the right keywords and domain can make your site rank higher in search results.

-Once you get started with optimizing your site for search, you'll want to improve your process by using several free SEO tools.
+Once you get started optimizing your site for search, you'll want to improve your process by utilizing some of the best SEO tools.

 How do search engines work?